-The primary examples of the conflicts of interest that applies to the Fund is the appointment of related parties to perform fund management and property management services, and investments in unlisted property funds managed or operated by CorVal Group.
+The primary examples of the conflicts of interest that applies to the Fund is the appointment of related parties to perform fund management and property management services, investments in properties owned or acquired by associates of the Corval Group, and investments in unlisted property funds managed or operated by Corval Group.
+Associates of the Corval Group may also have an interest in the Fund.